asony03/Git-Bot/README.md

 ![Sb4](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/Story%20Board%204.PNG)

+### 2. Wireframes

-2. **Wireframes:** Our bot mainly works in the background and shows output on the Git UI itself.
+Our bot mainly works in the background and shows output on the Git UI itself.
 However, we are attaching two images which shows how the email would look like and a sample of how an output on the GIT UI for a inappropriate issue would look like respectively.

  - Email wireframe: